GLVis/web/src/options-and-use.md

 | LOR |  Interpolation |  Projection |
 | --- | -------------- | ----------- |
 | ![](img/star-q2-qf-lor.png) | ![](img/star-q2-qf-interp.png) | ![](img/star-q2-qf-proj.png) |

+Finally, loading of quadratures from data collections is supported.
+Start with loading the collection as for [visualization of meshes](#visualizing-meshes) and specify name of the Q-field through the `-q` parameter.

 ## GLVis scripts